jeffersonmwanaut/Zana/README.md

 ### Creatin a module

-This section creates and enables a new module called Blog.

-Start by creating a new class called Blog:
+Let's start by creating a new class called Blog:

 ```php
 // src/Blog/Blog.php
 namespace Blog;